 9. BUCATINI CARUSO-STYLE

 Bucatini is a thick pasta, like spaghetti, but with a hollow center.
 It is also known as perciatelli.
 Bucatini alla Caruso is a pasta dish named after Enrico Caruso, one of the most famous operatic tenors in the world.
 Born in Naples, Caruso is believed to have invented Bucatini alla Caruso, which is made with bucatini pasta, san marzano tomatoes, bell pepper, garlic, chili pepper and zucchini.
 Check out the full recipe here.

 10. ZUCCHINI TRIFOLATI

 Zucchini is the main ingredient in several Italian entrees; however, it is also a star in this popular side dish.
 Zucchini trifolati is a traditional Italian side that provides a fresh, light accompaniment to almost any main course.
 It is made with diced zucchini, olive oil, garlic and parsley.

 It should come as no surprise that zucchini is one of the most popular vegetables, especially with its versatility in cooking.
-Try some of these recipes, or bring the entire family in to any of our four locations to try some of our favorite zucchini dishes, made with only fresh, wholesome ingredients!
+Try some of these recipes, or bring the entire family in to any of our locations to try some of our favorite zucchini dishes, made with only fresh, wholesome ingredients!